-The Inkey List Alpha Hydroxy Acid is a serum that is intended to be used a few times a week to help break down the proteins that hold dead skin cells together and encourage them to shed.
+The Inkey List Alpha Hydroxy Acid is a serum intended to be used a few times a week to help break down the proteins that hold dead skin cells together and encourage them to shed.

 Doing this will reveal a smoother and glowier complexion and over time can also help improve hyperpigmentation left from old acne, sun damage, etc.